 The Academy was founded by the Academy of Ideas in 2011.
 Since February 2019, it has been under the auspices of boi.

-An outline of the event programme, readings and tickets are now available via The Academy Online page
+An outline of our second online event, along with readings and tickets are now available via The Academy Online page

 Bringing together a wide range of people of all ages and educational backgrounds, The Academy is a modest attempt to demonstrate the value of scholarship in itself in today’s climate of instrumental approaches to knowledge, the use of universities as social-engineering battering rams, incessant demands to show value for money, etc.